-It is possible for strep throat to clear up without treatment; however, the risk of complications increases.
+It is possible for strep throat to clear up without treatment; however, the risk of complications could increase in some individuals.
 Moreover, the infection is contagious until treated.

-Penicillin and amoxicillin are typically prescribed to treat strep throat.
-For individuals with a penicillin allergy, newer generations of antibacterials may be used.
+Doctors typically prescribe penicillin or amoxicillin to treat strep throat.
+For individuals with a penicillin allergy, newer generations of antibiotics may be used.
 These include cephalexin, erythromycin and azithromycin.
-All of these antibiotics kill strep bacteria, alleviate symptoms, and decrease the amount of time an individual is sick.
-Physicians may also recommend an over-the-counter pain and fever reducer.
+All of these antibiotics kill strep bacteria, alleviate symptoms and decrease the amount of time an individual is sick.
+Physicians may also recommend an over-the-counter pain and fever reducer, the Mayo Clinic noted.

-Within 24 of beginning treatment, an individual is usually no longer contagious and he or she will begin to feel better, according to the Mayo Clinic.
-Still, all medication should be taken for the duration prescribed in order to prevent complications.
+Within 24 hours of beginning treatment, an individual is usually no longer contagious and he or she will begin to feel better, according to the Mayo Clinic.
+Still, all medication should be taken for the duration prescribed to prevent complications.